-"Pleased in his loneliness he often lies

-Telling glad stories to his dog, or e'en

-His very shadow, that the loss supplies

-Of living company.
-Full oft he'd lean

-By pebbled brooks, and dream with happy eyes

-Upon the fairy pictures spread below;

-Thinking the shadowed prospects real skies

-And happy heavens, where his kindred go.

-Oft we may track his haunts where he hath been

-To spend the leisure which his toils bestow,

-By nine-peg-morris nicked upon the green,

-Or flower-stuck gardens never meant to grow,

-Or figures cut on trees his skill to show

-Where he a prisoner from a shower hath been."
+Pleased in his loneliness he often lies Telling glad stories to his dog, or e'en His very shadow, that the loss supplies Of living company.
+Full oft he'd lean By pebbled brooks, and dream with happy eyes Upon the fairy pictures spread below; Thinking the shadowed prospects real skies And happy heavens, where his kindred go.
+Oft we may track his haunts where he hath been To spend the leisure which his toils bestow, By nine-peg-morris nicked upon the green, Or flower-stuck gardens never meant to grow, Or figures cut on trees his skill to show

 The lines for this more advanced game also appear on the stone seats in cathedral cloisters.
-Mr. St. John Hope and Mr. Micklethwaite, in the Archaelogical Journal, quote many examples, with woodcuts.
+Mr. St. John Hope and Mr. Micklethwaite, in the Archaeological Journal, quote many examples, with woodcuts.
 Some have the diagonals, some are without.
 They are found at Norwich Cathedral and Castle, Gloucester, Canterbury, Winchester, Salisbury, and there is a fourteenth century example at Scarborough Castle.